Panya/dotvim/README.markdown

 ## Updating to the latest version

-To update to the latest version of the distribution, just run `git pull --rebase; git submodule update` inside your `~/.vim` directory.
+To update to the latest version of the distribution, just run `git pull --rebase; git submodule update; git submodule foreach git pull origin master` inside your `~/.vim` directory.

 # Intro to VIM